 Dogs are scavengers by nature and will try and eat all sorts of things!
 It’s not uncommon for dogs to eat different foreign objects due to their smell, taste, shape, or texture.
-In some cases, it can be harmful, or fatal.
-Unfortunately, coffee grounds can be harmful to most dogs because of the caffeine content, just like tea.
+In some cases, it can be harmful or fatal.
+Unfortunately, coffee grounds can be harmful to most dogs because of caffeine, just like tea.

 If your dog just ate coffee grounds, your first call should be to your vet.
 But if you have additional questions, this article explores why they can be dangerous and what you can expect once you contact your veterinarian.